 Thinking about chopping Notion in for something a bit different, or maybe you want to add another tool to your stable to solve for a feature it currently doesn’t support?
-Whatever the case, we’ve rounded up all the best Notion alternatives in May 2021.
+Whatever the case, we’ve rounded up all the best Notion alternatives you can try today.

 If you’re in a hurry, the standout is definitely Evernote.
 While it doesn’t offer the same level of customization as Notion, it’s free to use, fantastic for note-taking, secure enough to store sensitive information and can be accessed on just about any device.